-Plan changes (green bars) over the last 10 years have decreased the UAL by approximately \$428.9 million.
-The significant plan change that occurred in 2010 was the suspension of future COLAs.
+Plan changes (green bars) over the last 10 years have increased the UAL by approximately \$0.2 million.

 Each year the UAL is expected to increase for benefit accruals attributable to the current year (the normal cost) and interest on the UAL.
 This expected increase is referred to as the tread water level.
 If contributions are greater than the tread water level, the UAL is expected to decrease.
 Conversely, if contributions are less than the tread water level, the UAL is expected to increase.
-Changes due to contributions greater or less than the tread water level (red bars) have increased the UAL by approximately \$683.4 million over the last 10 years.
+Changes due to contributions greater or less than the tread water level (red bars) have increased the UAL by approximately \$587.4 million over the last 10 years.

 In general, the amortization methods used to determine the Statutory contributions are designed to collect more than the tread water level.
-However, contributions may be less than this threshold due to the State appropriating less than the Statutory contributions.
+However, contributions may be less than this threshold because of the State appropriating less than the Statutory contributions.